Garment Spec Sheets for Apparel Brands in 2026

 - Topstitching specifications (distance from edge, double or single)

-This is the section that distinguishes a generic spec sheet from a production-ready spec sheet.
-Vague construction specifications lead to factory interpretation, which produces variance.
+This is the section that separates a generic spec sheet from a production-ready spec sheet.
+Vague construction specifications lead to factory interpretation, and factory interpretation defaults to whatever is fastest for that factory’s line, which is rarely what the designer wanted.

 7. Label and packaging requirements